Jawn-Blue/hd2-above150-level-calculator/README.md

-This Python script will calculate your Helldivers 2 level if you've already hit the cap.
+This Python script will calculate your Helldivers 2 level after you hit the cap.

 ## How to Use This Script